zcallanan/energy-api/README.md

 ### Notes

-Specification called for using a field termed 'yield.'
-This is a restricted keyword and I opted to use 'pv_yield' instead.
+- Specification called for using a field termed 'yield.'
+This is a restricted keyword and I opted to use 'pv_yield' instead
+- The original specification included supplying the 'plz' param instead of 'state' plus 'capacity.'
+This was changed later to supplying 'state' with 'capacity'.
+I've left support in for 'plz' as an additional alternative feature